When looking for burial insurance with angina, it can be difficult to find the right carrier.

 Speak with a Willamette Life agent to see if final expense coverage is worth it for you.

 a.
 It is possible to get affordable final expense insurance with angina.
+Some companies will not even ask about this diagnosis.

 b.
 The determining factors are when your diagnosis and last treatment were, medications you have filled, and additional pre-existing health complications.

 c.
-It is crucial that you work with an independent agency with access to several providers that will accept certain high-risk conditions.
+It is crucial that you work with an independent agency with access to several providers that accept certain high-risk conditions.
 They will be able to save you time and money.

 Give Willamette Life a call at 844-576-0019